lukefx/hubot-telegram/README.md

 ```

 **Note:** Markdown will automatically be parsed if the supported markdown characters are included.
-You can override this by specifying the `parse_markdown` value in the `envelope.telegram` key.
+You can override this by specifying the `parse_mode` value in the `envelope.telegram` key.

 ## Contributors